This post is a part of a series about natural and healthy skincare.

-Environmental effects like ultraviolet (UV) light, smoking, pollution, sleep loss and inadequate nutrition causes an increase in free radicals created by our body.
+Environmental effects like ultraviolet (UV) light, smoking, pollution, sleep loss and poor nutrition causes an increase in free radicals created by our body.

 The body creates free radicals also as a natural byproduct of processes in cells.

-Having a balance between free radicals and antioxidants is essential for our body to function well, to prevent disease and to keep our skin healthy.
+Having a balance between free radicals and antioxidants is essential for our body to function well, prevent disease, and keep our skin healthy.
 (1)

-If the free radicals are not regulated by the body, a condition known as oxidative stress results and can lead to cell and tissue damage.
+If the body does not regulate the free radicals, a condition known as oxidative stress results can lead to cell and tissue damage.
 (2)

 Antioxidants neutralise free radicals; they act as a natural “off” switch for the free radicals.
 (3)